JoanClaret/html5-canvas-animation/README.md

 * The script is fully configurable (colors, lines, opacities, perspectives...) but you'll need to dive in to the code to adjust them.
 Download the files and start checking out the file 3d-lines-animation.js

+### Follow the repository
+★ Star and watch [this repo](https://github.com/JoanClaret/html5-canvas-animation) in order to stay updated with news about this plugin

 License
 -------